LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 enable auditing of table and view operations only as needed and target the Audit

-How secure is LOGbinder SQL?
+How secure is LOGbinder for SQL Server?

 LOGbinder is fully integrated with Windows and SQL Server security and complies